flancian/garden/beyond knowledge graphs.md

 	- [[time as a first class citizen]]
 		- no timestamp involved in at least [[obsidian]] vaults
 		- there might be many situations where storing the timestamp of a document could be very useful
+		- take the ML space: [[transformer]] happened and it took over a chunk of the space.

 ![[Pasted image 20210725190339.png]]
 ![[Pasted image 20210725191304.png]]